 - Game Master

 A special User who has administrative control over this specific World.
-Game Masters behave quite differently than Players in that they have the ability to see all Entities and Objects within the world as well as the capability to configure World settings.
+Game Masters behave quite differently than Players in that they have the ability to see all Documents and Objects within the world as well as the capability to configure World settings.

 A special User who has many of the same in-game controls as a Game Master User, but does not have the ability to perform administrative actions like changing User roles or modifying World-level settings.